-Despite their fall from grace domestically, the Premier League champions had won all four of their European ties at Old Trafford this season prior to Tuesday and that run looked set to continue when the Serbian produced a header of the highest quality from Wayne Rooney's corner.
+Despite their fall from grace domestically, the Premier League champions had won all four of their European ties at Old Trafford this season prior to Tuesday.
+That run looked set to continue when the Serbian produced a header of the highest quality from Wayne Rooney's corner.

-Vidic, departing for Inter at the end of the season, gave United the platform for victory but they were unable to build on it as the recently-crowned German champions equalised through Schweinsteiger just eight minutes later.
+United was unable to build on the momentum as the recently-crowned German champions equalized through Schweinsteiger just eight minutes later.

-However, Guardiola will be without Schweinsteiger for the second leg after the midfield lynchpin picked up a second yellow card late on for a foul on Rooney.
+However, Pep Guardiola will be without Schweinsteiger for the second leg after the midfield lynchpin picked up a second yellow card late for a foul on Rooney.

-Danny Welbeck thought he had opened the scoring early on, only to be penalised for a high foot in the build-up.
+Danny Welbeck thought he had opened the scoring early on, only to be penalized for a high foot in the build-up.

-After a fairly even opening 10 minutes, Bayern began to assert their quality, dominating possession and creating a succession of half-chances.
+After a fairly even opening 10 minutes, Bayern began to assert its quality, dominating possession and creating a succession of half-chances.

 However, the hosts stood firm and did well to deny their opponents any clear sights of goal.

 Franck Ribery and Arjen Robben were involved in much of Bayern's best work but even they were unable to manufacture an opportunity until the Dutchman brought a stunning save from David de Gea with a curling left-footed effort from just outside the penalty area.

 Welbeck went on to waste the best chance of the half after being put through one-on-one.